“Poetry is a search for syllables to shoot at the barriers of the unknown and the unknowable.”

 Upcoming Readings & Events

 Feel like being inspired?
 All year, we offer free events and readings through our Soul Bone℠ literary center and literary festivals.
-We’ll start our summer offerings in July, 2023.
+Our next events will be part of a Spring ‘26 reading series.
 Please join us!

 Soul Bone℠ News

-Below news from Soul Bone and the literary community of MIU’s MFA in Creative Writing:
+Below news from Soul Bone and the literary community of Soul Bone and MIU’s MFA in Creative Writing:

 MIU MFA student Dominque Feloss won the 2024 John Lewis Writing Grant in fiction.
 Georgia Writers’ John Lewis Writing Grants are inspired by the late civil rights icon and his more than three decades of service as Georgia’s 5th District representative.
 The John Lewis Writing Grants will be awarded annually in the categories of fiction, non-fiction, and poetry.
 The purpose of the grants is to elevate, encourage, and inspire the voices of Black writers in Georgia.
 These grants are generously supported by the Georgia Council for the Arts.